plargohq/ubiquity-python-client/README.md

 For Ethereum only transactions with a single output are currently supported.

 #### Broadcasting signed transactions
-After a transaction is created and signed, it can be broadcasted through Ubiquity's `/tx/send` endpoint, that is interfaced through the `tx_send` method:
+After a transaction is created and signed, it can be broadcasted through Ubiquity's `/tx/send` endpoint, which is interfaced through the `tx_send` method:

 ```python
 conf = ubiquity.Configuration(